Ethiopia's economy struggles as war reignites in Tigray | Business

 Some state-run sectors of Ethiopia's economy continue to open to investors, as Abiy promised after taking office.
 The cabinet this month approved the entry of foreign banks, a significant step.

 Ethiopia's ambassador to the United States, Seleshi Bekele, said the "international community should support this initiative by helping to disarm the hostile (Tigray forces)."
-U.S. special envoy Mike Hammer was again in Ethiopia last week to "discuss the urgency of immediate cessation of hostilities," according to the State Department, which said "the Ethiopian people have suffered tremendously from this conflict."
-Ethiopia's government was unsettled when the U.S. last year removed it from a preferential trade program over its failure to end the war in Tigray that the U.S. said led to "gross violations" of human rights.
-Addis Ababa is lobbying for a reversal.
+US special envoy Mike Hammer was again in Ethiopia last week to "discuss the urgency of immediate cessation of hostilities," according to the State Department, which said "the Ethiopian people have suffered tremendously from this conflict."
+Ethiopia's government was unsettled when the US last year removed it from a preferential trade program over its failure to end the war in Tigray that the US said led to "gross violations" of human rights.

 Since then, global companies like PVH Corp have left Ethiopia, citing security reasons, and others are laying off thousands of employees.